cloudcomputingcurricula/Cloud-Computing-Curricula/Core/HowToContributeBrowser.md

-How to contribute (using browser)
+# How to contribute using a browser

 ## Overview of updating content with browser

 Log into your GitHub account from a browser.

-Open a browser and go to the main GitHub repo [cloudcomputingCurriculum](https://github.com/cloudcomputingcurricula/Cloud-Computing-Curricula)
+Open a browser and go to the main GitHub repo [cloudcomputingCurriculum](https://github.com/cloudcomputingcurricula/Cloud-Computing-Curricula).

 ### Fork the repo
 - Fork this repo by using the "Fork" button at the top of the screen.